chrisco/gothenburger/README.md

 ## Git Branches and Workflow

 1. Work on feature branches.
-2. Merge feature branches to development branch when features are done.
+2. Merge feature branches to Develop branch when features are done.
-3. Merge development branch to staging branch to automatically deploy to staging server (if all tests pass).
+3. Develop branch automatically deploys to staging server (if all tests pass).
-4. Merge staging branch to master branch to automatically deploy to production server (if all tests pass).
+4. Merge Develop branch to Master branch.
+5. Master branch automatically deploys to production server (if all tests pass).

 ## Run It Locally (coming soon)